EF(LOCAL) - INSTRUCTIONAL RESOURCES

-In the selection of instructional resources, especially library acquisitions and supplemental resources for classroom use, professional staff shall ensure that resources:
+In the selection of instructional resources, professional staff shall ensure that the resources:

 Support and are consistent with the general educational goals of the state and District and the aims and objectives of individual schools and specific courses consistent with the District and campus improvement plans.

-Are designed to provide information that will motivate students to examine their own attitudes and behavior, to understand their rights, duties, and responsibilities as citizens, and to make informed judgments in their daily lives.
+Are designed to provide information that will motivate students and staff to examine their own attitudes and behavior; to understand their duties, responsibilities, rights, and privileges as citizens participating in our society; and to make informed choices in their daily lives.

-Recommendations for library acquisitions shall involve administrators, teachers, other District personnel, and community representatives, as appropriate.
-Gifts of instructional resources shall be evaluated according to these criteria and accepted or rejected accordingly.
+Administrators, teachers, library media specialists, other District personnel, parents, and community members, as appropriate, may recommend instructional resources for selection.
+Gifts of instructional resources shall be evaluated according to these criteria and accepted or rejected in accordance with CDC(LOCAL).

-Selection of resources is an ongoing process that includes the removal of resources no longer appropriate and the periodic replacement or repair of resources still of educational value.
+Selection of resources is an ongoing process that includes the removal of resources no longer appropriate and the periodic replacement or repair of resources that still have educational value.

-The selection of library acquisitions on controversial issues shall endeavor to maintain a balanced collection representing various views.
-Library resources shall be chosen to clarify historical and contemporary forces by presenting and analyzing intergroup tension and conflict objectively, placing emphasis on recognizing and understanding social and economic problems.
+District professional staff shall endeavor to maintain a balanced collection representing various views when selecting instructional resources on controversial issues.
+Resources shall be chosen to clarify historical and contemporary forces by presenting and analyzing intergroup tension and conflict objectively, placing emphasis on recognizing and understanding social and economic problems.
 [See also EMB regarding instruction about controversial issues and EHAA regarding human sexuality instruction.]

 The school receiving a complaint about the appropriateness of an instructional resource shall try to resolve the matter informally using the following procedure: